 On 3 November 1886 over 1,000 spectators, including 700 who arrived by special train from Wellington, gathered at Ōtaihanga, near Waikanae, to watch the governor, Sir William Jervois, drive home the last spike of the Wellington and Manawatu Railway Company line.
 The Governor missed with the first two blows of his hammer, finally hitting the mark with his third.

 Other private rail ventures were less successful.
 In 1889 the Kaihu Valley Railway Company built a short kauri-milling line from Dargaville, but financial troubles soon led to an NZR takeover.
 The biggest failure was the New Zealand Midland Railway Company, formed in London in 1886 with a hugely ambitious plan to link Canterbury with the West Coast and Nelson.
 In 1894, 120 kilometres had been completed at a cost of £1.3 million.
 The following year the government took over the struggling project, prompting legal disputes and further delays.

 The West Coast section reached Ōtira in 1900, but it took another 14 years for the Canterbury section to reach Arthur’s Pass.
-The Midland line was finally completed in 1923, with the opening of the 8.5-kilometre Ōtira tunnel – at the time the longest in the southern hemisphere.
+The Midland line was finally completed in 1923, with the opening of the 8.5-kilometre Ōtira tunnel – at the time the longest in the world outside the Alps.
 Work on the route between Īnangahua and Nelson was eventually abandoned in 1931, condemning the Nelson region to isolation from New Zealand’s rail network.

 Many coal mines, forestry companies, harbour boards and other industrial enterprises built and operated their own railways, tramways or ropeways.
 The most extensive of these were bush tramways, some of which were as long and busy as NZR’s rural branch lines.